openhive-network/hivesense/README.md

 For searching among vectorized posts, an HNSW index is used.
 This index requires a large amount of shared memory to be available to the PostgreSQL server.
-Therefore, the HAF container must be configured with at least 8 GB of shared memory, which can be set using the --shm-size option when running the container
+Therefore, the HAF container must be configured with at least 8 GB of shared memory, which can be set using the --shm-size option when running the container.

 ### Vectorization

 - Only root posts are vectorized
 - Posts are cleaned from links and other tags
-- Posts which contain less than 50 words after cleanup are discarded
+- Posts which contain less than 75 tokens (about 55 words) after cleanup are discarded
-- Posts are chunking: 1000 words per chunk with 100 overlap with previous chunk
+- Posts are chunked: 512 tokens (about 380 words) per chunk with 15% of those being overlapped with the previous chunk
-- Only first 3 chunks from a post are vectorized
-- there is a limit to find only first 1000 of nearest posts (searching performance reason)
+- For performance reasons, we will only return the 1000 nearest posts when searching

+Most of the numbers above can be tweaked via config settings.

 #### HAF application(s)

 ##### Parallel LLM Queries using Workers

-HiverSense uses **workers**—HAF applications with their own contexts—to query the LLM in parallel.
+HiveSense uses multiple **workers** to query the LLM in parallel.
 Each worker runs as a separate process, started by the [`./scripts/process_blocks.sh`](./scripts/process_blocks.sh) script.

-These HAF applications operate independently, processing similar ranges of blocks while **exclusively** selecting Hive posts to vectorize according to their individual criteria.

-Applications use HAF contexts to determine the range of blocks to process.
-They then check if Hivemind has already synchronized these blocks.
-If not, the transaction is rolled back, the application waits a few seconds, and then retries.
+There is one **scheduler** task which is a HAF application.
+It gets a range of blocks from HAF, divides up the posts from that range of blocks into smaller batches, and puts them in a queue for the workers to crunch on.

+Before working on a range of blocks, Hivemind must have already completed processing that range.

 ##### Contexts

-- contexts name: **hivesense_app**{*worker nr*} each worker got separated context name that includes worker number
 - context schema(default): **hivesense_app**

 ##### Stages